hahnap4/parabol-tests/README.md

 ## How to get the tests to work...

-In order for the tests to work, you must have the dev environment set up.
-Please follow the instructions listed here: https://github.com/ParabolInc/parabol/blob/master/README.md#installation

-Once you have set up your dev environment, you can use the following command to execute all tests: `npx playwright test`
+Please use the following command to execute all tests: `npx playwright test`

 If you want to execute one group of tests, then use the following command: `npx playwright test {folder-name}`